ayush1208/Zense-Project/README.md

 Youtube links for my automated code for flight checker:

-1.https://youtu.be/3xuKRrYd_JQ(For the first part of my code)
+1.https://youtu.be/3xuKRrYd_JQ (For the first part of my code)

-2.https://youtu.be/pEULCvxEXZ0(For the second part of my code)
+2.https://youtu.be/pEULCvxEXZ0 (For the second part of my code)

 #                     PRE-REQUISITES